splynx/powerlynx-doc/faq.md

 If both are offline, the device with the oldest session will be disconnected.

 This functions as a form of smart device replacement within Powerlynx.

+### How do I handle the randomized MAC address feature on Android and iPhones?

+Mobile devices like Android and iPhone often use randomized MAC addresses for privacy reasons, which can make device identification challenging.
+In Powerlynx, we offer a solution by generating a fingerprint for each device upon its first connection.
+This fingerprint is a unique identifier based on various device characteristics and is stored alongside the original MAC address.

+Even if the MAC address changes later, Powerlynx can still recognize the device using the fingerprint.
+You can configure this feature under Config → Captive Portal.

+There are two available options:

+1. Store fingerprints only – to track what types of devices are connecting.

+2. Validate fingerprints – to identify and manage devices consistently, even if their MAC addresses change (e.g., to prevent multiple MACs from bypassing connection limits).

+This helps ensure more accurate tracking and control of connected devices.